8 Ways to Achieve Financial Success in 2019

 3. Don’t Watch the Stock Market

 The stock market is not a spectator sport.
-Invest for what your accounts will be worth in 20 years.
+Invest in what your accounts will be worth in 20 years.
 Ignore what's happening right now.
 The market moves today are not relevant to your long-term goals.
-People who want the daily excitement of winning or losing end up gambling —and that's a sure way to lose money.
+People who want the daily excitement of winning or losing end up gambling and that's a sure way to lose money.

 4. Get Better at What You Do for a Living